wikindx/wikindx/website/web/src/content/install/upgrade.md

 The cURL and Zip PHP extensions are not mandatory but used by the __Components Manager__.
 We recommend to enable these extensions and use the __Components Manager__.

-Without cURL, components cannot be downloaded by Wikindx but you can still manage to install a component with the top form of the __Components Manager__ from a local copy downloaded from Sourceforge.
+Without cURL, components cannot be downloaded by WIKINDX but you can still manage to install a component with the top form of the __Components Manager__ from a local copy downloaded from Sourceforge.

 Without Zip, you cannot install components via the __Components Manager__ and